zhouzhongyuan/blog/contents/articles/traceur-gulp-browserify-es6/index.md

 });
 ```

-I think this makes it more clear what's going.
+I think this makes it more clear what's going on.

 ## Phew!